-In light of the current global covid-19 pandemic and the various travel restrictions, efforts to encourage people to stay at home, work from home, stop all non-essential travel, social distancing, and limit public gathering, our management team had to make difficult decisions over the past week.
-Our decision was reinforced when the government of Indonesia announced the following decree:
+In light of the global covid-19 pandemic and the various travel restrictions, efforts to encourage the population to stay at home, work from home, stop all non-essential travel, social distancing, and limit public gathering, our management team closed our resort on March 22nd 2020.
+We made the decision at the time based on information we received from the local government, marine police unit, the central government of Indonesia and the Canadian Embassy in Jakarta.

 * ADDITIONAL GOVERNMENT POLICY IN INDONESIA *